lewismj/kea/README.md

 Together with collection types (e.g. `List`, `Vector`, etc.) and `Option` of the above.

-## Example

-Loading config from Consul, below have the contents of `application.conf` as the value for a single key.
+## Specifying a source for a configuration block (e.g. Consul).

 It would be possible to write a Consul wrapper that created a `Conf` object over a set of keys.
-However, most applications prefer the config in a single json or hocon document.
+However, most applications prefer the config within a single Json or Hocon document.

+In the example below the `from` function reads a `URL` from the configuration and sequentially validates the configuration sourced.

+The first parameter is the path of the URL within the top level config, the second parameter specifies the path to read within the configuration document.

 ```scala
   val cfg =